-You may love your cup of Joe each morning, but your coffee may be doing you more harm than good if you suffer from acid reflux or even occasional heartburn.
-The high acid content in coffee along with the caffeine will cause the lower esophageal sphincter (LES) muscles to relax allowing stomach acid to enter the esophagus, which is what causes reflux.
+You may love your cup of Joe each morning, but your coffee may be doing you more harm than good if you suffer from acid reflux, or even occasional heartburn.
+The high acid content in coffee, along with the caffeine, will cause the lower esophageal sphincter (LES) muscles to relax allowing stomach acid to enter the esophagus, which is what causes reflux.

 Juices, especially citrus juices, will likely aggravate reflux symptoms in most people.
-Citrus fruits in general have a high acid content and will relax the LES muscles and allow stomach acid into the esophagus.
+Citrus fruits, in general, have a high acid content and will relax the LES muscles and allow stomach acid into the esophagus.

-Most milkshakes have a very high fat and calorie content.
+Most milkshakes have very high fat and calorie content.
 Foods and drinks that are high in fat will often cause painful reflux symptoms in people who suffer from persistent or even painful acid reflux symptoms.